MobileAutomators/mobileautomators.github.io/_posts/blog/2015-02-2-new-site-is-up.markdown

 ### Why do we need a site?

-Meetup.com take care of the whole event angle and that's not what it's all about.
-It's also about the talks, the videos, the slides and maybe even a discussion board.
-I dunno - whatever we feel we need.
-This is is the place to do it in.
+Meetup.com takes care of the whole event angle and that's not what it's all about.
+It's also about the talks, videos and slides and anything else we feel we need.
+This is the place to do it in.

-I also think meetup's user interface and design are very lacking and I want to give it more of a personal touch.
-A place where you can actually feel the vibe.
+Meetup's UI and stying are very lacking IMO and I want to give it more of a personal touch.
+To feel the vibe.

 Yeah yeah I know, it's no there yet.
 I'm on it.